rkborgstrom/galvanize-read/README.md

 ## Notes

-* You can use a styling library if you'd like
+* You can use a styling library if you'd like.
-* You can use server-side templating or AJAX/RESTful services.
-There are trade-offs with each.
+* You can use vanilla JS, a FEF, or server side rendering to complete this app.
 * You can use a raw database driver, a query builder, or an ORM for your database connection.
 A query builder, such as Knex, is recommended.
 * Use feature-branch workflows.
 You should end up with one commit for each feature.
 * Deploy your work
+* MVP ALWAYS
+* Build in full features
+* Take breaks
+* Have fun
+* The instructional staff has been given strict instructions to only help with clarifying questions.
+The help queue will not be manned.
+I promise, you can all figure this out.

 ## Wireframes